thinkle-iacs/think-js/react-interaction.md

 Here's what the code would look like if written by most React developers (I think you'll agree it's harder to read, especially for beginners):

 {% include codepen.html id="ogvxLgG" %}

+## Exercises

+1. Make a fork of the multiplication quiz codepen and modify it so instead of the checkmark and x it shows phrases like "Good job!" or "Try again!".
+2. Make a fork of the multiplication quiz codepen and modify it so that it shows the user the correct answer if they get it wrong.
+3. Make a fork of the multiplication quiz codepen and modify it so that it shows the user the correct answer if they get it wrong, but only after they have tried to answer the problem three times.
+4. Consider how you would modify the multiplication quiz codepen to show the user only the problems they have gotten wrong, rather than all the problems they have answered.